Ai-riku/Trading-setups/Trading_setup_for_forex_with_IB/README.md

-Readme text

-Welcome to this setup to trade algorithmically.
+# Welcome to this setup to trade algorithmically.

 The setup is ready to be tested or modified as per your needs.